drageset/sort-algo/README.md

 The Sorter class has public methods that can be used to access the sorting algorithms in this package

 ## Algorithms Included
-- Radix Sort
+- Radix Sort on Queues of Integers
-- Merge Sort
+- Merge Sort on arrays of any comparable type
-- Selection Sort
+- Selection Sort on arrays of any comparable type
-- Insertion Sort
+- Insertion Sort on arrays of any comparable type
-- Bubble Sort
+- Bubble Sort on arrays of any comparable type